Paula's Body Shop

 How Often Should I See You?

-Why are you working there when I hurt over here?
+Why are you working there, when I hurt over here?

 Where we hurt is often not the source of our pain.

-Paula seeks the root of the issues in your tissues so that you get permanent relief, not temporary relief.
+Ms. Mae seeks the root of the issues in your tissues so that you get permanent relief, not temporary relief.

 If there is a hidden issue on the right side of our body, the left side may have been compensating for so long that it begins to hurt from overuse.
 Just massaging the hurt parts doesn't take care of the reason it's hurting and results in temporary relief at best.
-If the root of the reported problem isn't obvious, Paula will appease the squeaky wheel while continuing to seek the root.
+If the root of the reported problem isn't obvious, Ms. Mae will appease the squeaky wheel while continuing to seek the root.

-Return to Index
+Return to Table of Contents

 Do you offer deep tissue massage?